Overcoming Exhibitionism: How to Stop Exposing Yourself in Public: Flashing, Mooning, Exposing Genitals, Sexual Deviancy

 Group Therapy and Support Groups

-With a twelve-step support group program (such as Sex Addicts Anonymous, or Sexaholics Anonymous) a person can learn from, and even be mentored or “sponsored” by, others who have successfully stop participating in exhibitionistic behaviors.
+One of the most beneficial aspects of group therapy is that the client learns that he or she is not alone in their problem with exhibitionism.
+With a twelve-step support group program (such as Sex Addicts Anonymous, or Sexaholics Anonymous) a person can learn from, and even be mentored or “sponsored” by others who have successfully stopped participating in exhibitionistic behaviors.

 Medication

+A number of double-blind and placebo-controlled studies have shown medication to be an effective tool in helping persons overcome paraphilias.
 Common medications include anti-depressant medications, such as Selective Serotonin Reuptake Inhibitors (SSRIs), hormone therapy, and in some cases anti-anxiety medications.

 Resources